Ford Duratec V6 engine: 3.0 L

-VVT
+VCT

-The 2006 Ford Fusion, Mercury Milan, and Lincoln Zephyr feature a version of the Duratec 30 utilizing variable valve timing.
-The VVT is a RFF engine derived from the Mazda MZI and does not have the mechanical buckets as on the Lincoln LS version.
+The 2006 Ford Fusion, Mercury Milan, and Lincoln Zephyr feature a version of the Duratec 30 utilizing variable camshaft timing.
+The VCT is a RFF engine derived from the Mazda MZI and does not have the mechanical buckets as on the Lincoln LS version.

 The engine has an output of 221 bhp at 6250 rpm, and 205 lbft of torque at 4800 rpm.

 In second generation of the engine, it is updated to run on E85.
 This version of the engine has an output of 240 bhp at 6550 rpm and 223 lbft at 4300 rpm while running on 87 octane gasoline, and 250 bhp at 6250 rpm and 231 lbft at 4150 rpm whilst running on E85.
 To achieve this, the engine now includes Cam Torque Actuated Variable Cam Timing developed with BorgWarner.
 Fuel saving features include adaptive knock control and aggressive deceleration fuel cutoff.